 You have one mina.
 Notice, you were given the same gift.
 You have received the same training this year, you have received the same knowledge, the same talent, the same mina has been given.
 And it depends on you how many cities you will convert, whether you will convert 10 cities, make 10 communities, or make 5 communities, or you will do nothing.
 You say: "well, interesting, we studied and that's it."
 Now "if you studied and that's it," what is said there?
 You knew that I am an exacting man.
 Reaping where I did not sow, gathering where I scattered no seed.
 Where is mine?
 Why didn't you put it in business, huh?
 And what is said then to those who fought against Me?
 Those who did not want Me to reign over them, bring them here and slay them before Me.
 Understand?
 So you see the rewards are different?
 As the Lord also said about different rewards.

 Also, in fact, Scripture says that rewards are directly connected with our efforts here.
-In the Gospel of Luke, chapter 12, verse 33, amazing and very joyful words are said:
+In the Gospel of Luke, chapter 12, verses 29 to 36, amazing and very joyful words are said:

 By the way, how cheerful is the Lord's word, actually, right?
 "Gather as many treasures as possible, sell them into heaven.
 These treasures that you are preparing here, you are transferring them into eternity, and you will live with them forever."
 Understand?

-(editor's note: meanwhile, the Lord in the verse (Gospel of Matthew: 19; 21) calls not just to give away possessions, but also to take up the cross and follow Him.
-St. Ignatius Brianchaninov (†1847) says the following: "to take up the cross means to crucify the flesh with its passions and lusts, to live in the flesh not for the flesh, to mortify the deeds of the body by the Spirit, to live by the Spirit, to be guided by the Spirit (Gal.
-5.24-25; Rom.
-8.12-13).
+(editor's note: meanwhile, the Lord in the verse (Matthew 19:21) calls not just to give away possessions, but also to take up the cross and follow Him.
+St. Ignatius Brianchaninov (†1847) says the following: "to take up the cross means to crucify the flesh with its passions and lusts, to live in the flesh not for the flesh, to mortify the deeds of the body by the Spirit, to live by the Spirit, to be guided by the Spirit (Galatians 5:24–25; Romans 8:12–13).
 What then does Christian perfection mean?
 It is the perceptible and manifest renewal of the Christian by the Holy Spirit, which can take place only over one who has died to sin and to the world on the cross of Christ.
 A man renewed by the Spirit becomes a God-bearer, becomes a temple of God and a Priest, performing sacred rites in this Temple, worshipping God in Spirit and Truth.
 Such perfection in various degrees was granted to the Apostles and all the other saints of God.")

 Theophilus of Antioch says this: "When you put off the mortal and put on immortality, then you will see God worthily.
 For God will raise your flesh immortal together with the soul, and then, having become immortal, you will see the Immortal, if now you believe in Him."
 You see, right?
 This is the reward - the incorruptible Kingdom, the immortal Kingdom, which is promised to those who believe in God.